 Continue to do warm-up activities

 Rest is important for the fast recovery from DOMS but that doesn’t require you to stay in bed for the whole day.

-So is your legs are in pain after legs workout then try to go on long walks at least 2 times a day, it will be a little painful initially but the pain will subside.
+So if your legs are in pain after a legs workout then try to go on long walks at least 2 times a day, it will be a little painful initially but the pain will subside.

-If you are having a sore back then try to hang on pull up bar for 30 seconds for multiple times a day.
+If you are having a sore back then try to hang on pull-up bar for 30 seconds multiple times a day.

-Apart from some sweet workup session, stay away from the intense workout for 2-3 days, keep your activities at low intensity until you get the same mobility and strength.
+Apart from some sweet workup sessions, stay away from the intense workout for 2-3 days, keep your activities at low intensity until you get the same mobility and strength.

 If you are experiencing joint pain or muscle soreness then Ice pack can help, wrapping ice-pack on an affected area can bring down the swelling and can help you ease the pain and tenderness.

 It’s important to remember that DOMS can happen to anyone, it is common with highly trained athletes, and it’s not necessarily a bad thing.
 But it’s also not something you should use as a marker of work effort.

 Plus, consistently experiencing DOMS will probably lead to reduced performance and a higher risk of injuries.
 You don’t really need to go through DOMS discomfort in order to get bigger and stronger.